MikkelBerggreen/MScThesis/README.md

 # Domain Adaptation of Convolutional Neural Networks in Neuroimaging through EEG Signal Reconstruction
 Thesis in Master of Computer Science at the IT University of Copenhagen, Spring 2024.
-Authored by Mikkel Rahlff Bergreen and Simon Brage Petersen.
+Authored by Mikkel Rahlff Berggreen and Simon Brage Petersen.
 Supervised by Paolo Burelli and Laurits Dixen of the [ITU brAIn lab](https://brainlab.itu.dk/).

 ## Abstract